 Can I transcribe an entire course at once?

-You transcribe individual videos, but you can process an entire course efficiently by importing modules in batches.
-There is no limit on the number of videos you can transcribe.
-Many students process an entire week's lectures in a single session.
+You transcribe individual videos, but you can process a whole course efficiently by importing modules in batches.
+No limit on the number you can transcribe.
+Many students process a full week's lectures in one session.

-Timestamped transcripts create the study materials — searchable transcripts, concise summaries, and AI-generated flashcards — that support exam preparation.
-The flashcard feature is particularly effective for exams that test factual recall.
-Combine transcript-based study with practice exams for best results.
+Timestamped transcripts create the materials, searchable transcripts, summaries, and AI flashcards, that support exam prep.
+The flashcard feature works especially well for exams that test recall.
+Combine with practice exams for best results.

 Can I share transcripts with classmates?

 Yes.
-Export transcripts and share them as PDF or text files.
-However, respect your instructor's intellectual property.
-Transcripts are study aids for enrolled students, not substitutes for course enrollment.
+Export as PDF or text and share.
+Respect your instructor's intellectual property though.
+Transcripts are study aids for enrolled students, not substitutes for enrollment.

-VidNotes supports over 30 languages including Spanish, French, German, Mandarin, Hindi, Arabic, Japanese, Korean, and many others.
-The AI automatically detects the language and transcribes accordingly.
-All features — summaries, flashcards, AI chat — work in the detected language.
+VidNotes supports 30+ languages including Spanish, French, German, Mandarin, Hindi, Arabic, Japanese, Korean, and many more.
+Auto-detection.
+All features (summaries, flashcards, AI chat) work in the detected language.

 Yes.
-Exported transcripts preserve timestamps.
+Exported transcripts keep timestamps.
 PDF and text exports include the time markers so you can reference specific moments even outside the app.

 Can I edit the transcript if there are errors?

 Yes.
-You can edit transcripts directly within the app to correct any transcription errors, especially for technical terminology or names that the AI might misinterpret.
+Edit directly in the app to correct transcription errors, especially technical terminology or names the AI might miss.

 Honest Pros and Cons